microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/meetingRegistrant-create.md

 | Application | OnlineMeetings.Read.All |

 > [!TIP]
-> - If the value of the **allowedRegistrant** property of the of the [meetingRegistration](../resources/meetingRegistration.md) object is `organization`, use the registrant's delegated permission to enroll.
+> - If the value of the **allowedRegistrant** property of the [meetingRegistration](../resources/meetingRegistration.md) object is `organization`, use the registrant's delegated permission to enroll.
-> - If the value of the **allowedRegistrant** property of the of the [meetingRegistration](../resources/meetingRegistration.md) object is `everyone`, use the registrant's delegated permission to enroll.
+> - If the value of the **allowedRegistrant** property of the [meetingRegistration](../resources/meetingRegistration.md) object is `everyone`, use the registrant's delegated permission to enroll.

 ## HTTP request